 How am I assigned an academic advisor?

 Transfer students are assigned to a faculty member who will act as your academic advisor.
 This assignment is based on your intended major or area of study.
 You will learn who that person is when you arrive in August and pick up your orientation packet.
-If you are coming in as a junior, then your advisor will, in most cases, be the chair of the department in which you intend to major.
+If you are arriving as a junior, then your advisor will, in most cases, be the chair of the department in which you intend to major.

-What about choosing courses, especially for the Fall semester?
+How do I choose courses, especially for the Fall semester?

 Are First-Year Seminars open to transfer students?

-No, they are not open to transfers.
+No, they are not open to transfer students.

 How do I get my student ID?

 We are hoping that everyone will submit their photos online, and that we will be able to provide your IDs in your orientation packet upon arrival.
-If however, you do not submit your photo online, you will be asked to take time during Move-In Day to visit the Benjamin West House, our Public Safety building, to attain an ID.
+If, however, you do not submit your photo online, you will be asked to take time during Move-In Day to visit the Benjamin West House, our Public Safety building, to attain an ID.

 Will I be able to meet with other transfer students?